armory/cli-deploy-action/README.md

 ## Prerequisites

-1. Review the full set of requirements for Borealis, see [System Requirements](https://docs.armory.io/borealis/requirements/).
+1. Review the full set of requirements for Borealis, see [System Requirements](https://docs.armory.io/borealis/borealis-requirements/).
+2. Register for Armory's hosted cloud services account.
+This user account is how you create credentials and access the Status UI.
+For more information about getting started with Borealis, see [Getting Started with Project Borealis](https://docs.armory.io/borealis/quick-start/).
-2. Register for Armory's hosted cloud services and create credentials for the Remote Network Agent (RNA) (link to org lvl doc)
+3. In the Cloud Console for Armory's hosted cloud services, create machine-to-machine client credentials for the Remote Network Agent (RNA).
-3. Create service account credentials (link to service account credentials page).
+4. Create service account credentials (link to service account credentials page).
-4. Encrypt the service account credentials so that you can use them securely in the action.
+5. Encrypt the service account credentials so that you can use them securely in the action.
 For more information, see [Encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets.)

 ## Configure the action